Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Introduction

-The paper is structured as follows: Section \ref{sec:observation} outlines the observational data and the processing of phase information.
-Section \ref{sec:strf} presents the concept of ionospheric spatial variability and introduces the two-dimensional structure function employed for its analysis.
-Here, we present results from modelling both 1D and 2D structure functions across three 25 MHz sub-bands.
-Additionally, by comparing the orientation of baseline vectors with the local projected magnetic field direction at each time step, we investigate anisotropy in ionospheric phase fluctuations.
-This analysis helps us understand how ionospheric turbulence aligns with geomagnetic field lines, a phenomenon previously observed in LOFAR \citep{Mevius16} and MWA \citep{Loi15} studies.
-Finally, Section \ref{sec:discussion} represents our discussion and conclusions.
+The paper is structured as follows: Section~\ref{sec:observation} outlines the observational data and phase processing.
+Section~\ref{sec:strf} presents ionospheric spatial variability and the two-dimensional structure function.
+Here we show 1D and 2D results from the first sub-band (575--600~MHz), comparing baseline orientations to the local projected magnetic field to investigate anisotropy in phase fluctuations \citep{Loi15, Mevius16}.
+Section~\ref{sec:discussion} provides discussion and conclusions.
+Similar results from the other two sub-bands are shown in Appendix~A.